Engee Function

 As a result, the following source code will be obtained:

-The initial_condition and k parameters are initialized in the Parameters tab of the block settings Engee Function:
+Parameters initial_condition and k they are initialized in the Parameters tab of the block settings Engee Function:

-At the first step of the model simulation, the internal state of the c.state block is initialized with the value of the initial_condition parameter.
+At the first step of the model simulation, the internal state of the block is c.state initialized by the parameter value initial_condition.

-After that, at each calculation step, the block returns the internal state c.state as an output signal and recalculates its value in the update! method.
+After that, at each calculation step, the block returns the internal state. c.state as an output signal and recalculates its value in the method update!.

 Advanced usage